marcihorn/kennedy-rodrigue-wiki/docs/source/study-jlbs/conversion.rst

 1. Download the appropriate files from UT Southwestern's AIRC website (`https://swlxaircweb.swmed.edu/ <https://swlxaircweb.swmed.edu/>`_) to ``/raid/data/shared/incoming``

-   Make the zip file name completely lowercase and should match one of the following.
+   Make the zip file name completely lowercase and should match the following:
    ``<airc_id>_<sub>_w<1|2|3>/``

-   However, it be the following if there is no study ID such as pilot or test participants, it can be:
+   However, if there is no study ID such as the participant being a pilot, it can be:
    ``<airc_id>/`` or ``<airc_id>_w<1|2|3>/``